Assured Workloads Enabled

 Defense-in-Depth Architecture

-Our platform employs specific technical controls within the Google Cloud "Canada Data Boundary" to ensure data never leaves Canadian jurisdiction.
+Our platform employs specific technical controls within the Google Cloud "Canada Data Boundary" to ensure that documents and databases are stored exclusively on servers in Canada, and any transmitted data follows the highest safety standards.

 Technical Residency

 Primary infrastructure is hard-pinned to northamerica-northeast1 (Montreal).
-All data is protected by Canadian-managed encryption keys (CMEK) that never leave the region, ensuring strict data sovereignty even when processing is globally routed.
+All data is protected by Canadian-managed encryption keys (CMEK) that never leave the region, ensuring strict data residency even when processing is globally routed.

 Policy Enforcement